Florida law gives you 10 days to report a car accident in Jacksonville if any of the following apply:

 You Must Stay at the Scene and Render Aid

-Florida law requires any driver who was involved in an accident to stay at the scene to give aid or identification.
+Florida law requires any driver involved in an accident to stay at the scene to give aid or identification.

 As car accident lawyers in Jacksonville, we recommend that you promptly report all accidents to law enforcement.
-If you are not sure which police agency has authority, you can contact the Florida Highway Patrol from your cell phone.
+If you are unsure which police agency has authority, contact the Florida Highway Patrol from your cell phone.

 Florida Highway Patrol 24-hour Phone Line

 From your cell phone, dial * (star symbol) 3-4-7.
 A straightforward way to remember this is *-F-H-P. Florida Highway Patrol will notify the proper law enforcement agency and/or send an officer to the scene.
 This will also send paramedics to the scene.

 Reporting an Accident to Law Enforcement

 If anyone in the accident is injured, call 9-1-1 for help from Jacksonville Police.
 Try to remain calm and give the dispatcher as much information as possible.
 Follow the dispatcher’s instructions to give aid to the injured.

 Other Required Actions Following a Car Accident in Jacksonville